giangnm58/Manas/README.md

 ![The problem tackled by Manas](overview.JPG)
 ### Environment Setup
 To run Fair-AutoML, we need to install Python 3 environment on Linux.

-### Environment Setup
 Follow these steps to clone the Fair-AutoML repository and install Fair-AutoML.

 1. Clone this repository and move to the directory: